-Augments Clause 5.2.4 P4 Replaces Clause 5.2.4 C4 .1, C4.2 O6.1 Ensure front boundary fences enhance the streetscape to being designed in the predominant style of the street.O6.2 Front fences that are low and visually permeable in order and gates facing the street is to be 1.2 metres above the adjacent footpath level. retain views to dwellings and front gardens.
+Augments Clause 5.2.4 P4 Replaces Clause 5.2.4 C4 .1 , C4.2 O6.1 Ensure front boundary fences enhance the streetscape by being designed in the predominant style of the street.
+C6.1 The maximum height of new street walls, street fences and gates facing the street is to be 1.2 metres above the adjacent footpath level.
+O6.2 Front fences that are low and visually permeable in order to retain views to dwellings and front gardens.
 C6.2 The maximum height of any solid portion of a new street wall, street fence and gate is to be 500mm above the adjacent footpath level.
 The remaining portion is to be a minimum of 40% visually permeable.
-C6.3 The maximum height of fence piers with decorative cappi is to be 1.8 metres above the adjacent footpath level.
+C6.3 The maximum height of fence piers with decorative cappin is to be 1.8 metres above the adjacent footpath level.
 C6.4 The maximum width of piers is to be 470mm.
 C6.5 The material(s) proposed include one or more of the following selected to reflect the predominate materials of fences within the Guideline Area: i.
 Timber pickets; or ii.
 Brick; or iii.
 Rendered masonry.